All Episodes

 Why?

-Because he started singing or composing whatever you may believe, but saying things very contrary to what he had said before, and obviously maybe things that the special counsel wanted to hear, and so it is, you know, the whole saga is sad to me.
+Because he started singing or composing whatever you may believe, but saying things very contrary to what he had said before, and obviously maybe things that the special counsel wanted to hear.

-When you know you didn't, and the FBI didn't think you did, including the FBI director and deputy director, and even the Trump hating Peter Strzok, who thought Hillary should win a hundred million to zero.
+You know, the fact that we've, this has now been reduced to signing up for a saying you lied and committed perjury when you know you didn't and the FBI didn't think you did, including the FBI director and deputy director and even the Trump-hating Peter Strzok who thought Hillary should win $100 million to zero.

 That's what they did in Michael Flynn's case.

-You know, because what happens, you get in these rooms with these prosecutors, and you're already broke because you know, 33 years serving your country.
+You know, because what happens, you get in these rooms with these prosecutors and you're already broke because, you know, 33 years serving your country.

-And then you end up hiring lawyers because they're coming after you with a vengeance, and you end up then having to sell your house, and then they're saying, Well, you know, your son worked with you in that business, and we'll offer you this plea deal.
+And then you end up hiring lawyers because they're coming after you with a vengeance and you end up then having to sell your house and then they're saying, well, you know, your son worked with you in that business and we'll offer you this plea deal.

-All right, let me dive on the sword for my son, which probably 99.9% of fathers would do.
+Let me dive on the sword for my son, which probably 99.9% of fathers would do.

-I mean, two weeks in prison, and but we feel so safe, don't we?
+I mean, two weeks in prison.

-Know that he's, you know, cloistered away from society for two weeks.
+We feel so safe, don't we, knowing that he's, you know, cloistered away from society for two weeks.

 In that case, he believes he was set up too.

-And they they he's never, according to him, I'm only going by his what he said to me and what Roger Stone and I have no reason to doubt either one of them.
+And he's never, according to him, I'm only going by his, what he said to me and what Roger Stone and I have no reason to doubt either one of them because if they're lying to me, they would have been caught by now and the information would have been out there.

 It's not that hard to figure this stuff out.